UCOP Human Resources

 Managing performance — whether recognizing good performance or addressing poor performance — is an on-going process that begins with the first time a supervisor communicates performance expectations to his/her employee.
 In some cases, this may include corrective action.
 The steps discussed below should be used throughout the performance management process.
 Setting expectations, gathering documentation, and meeting with the employee happen multiple times throughout the performance management process and collectively are key elements to the success of performance management.

 Employees need to know what is expected of them, and the supervisor should communicate goals and expectations early and often.
-A good reference point for setting expectations is to use the “S.M.A.R.T.” goals that are part of UCOP’s Performance Evaluation process.
-S.M.A.R.T. goals are:
+A good reference point for setting expectations is to write “S.M.A.R.T.” goals within the performance appraisal: Staff Talent Evaluation Process (STEP).

 Communicating performance expectations and providing specific and timely feedback is an important part of managing employee performance.
 Establishing clear and specific goals or expectations at the time of hire, when assigning projects or tasks, and for the day-to-day work as well as attendance, not only gives an employee clear direction, but provides the supervisor measurable standards against which performance can be evaluated.
 Regular feedback to the employee is an opportunity to further clarify the goals and provide resources for improving performance.